Copyright © 1985 R.D. Eager

 HALTED: IE

-HALTED: F
+HALTED: Fn

-HALTED: T
+HALTED: Tn

-the user may assign another file and RESUME
+the user may assign another file and RESUME the run.

 HALTED: En